tmtsoftware/esw-web-app-template.g8/src/main/g8/README.md

 ## Prerequisites for running App

 The CSW Auth service needs to be running before starting the components.
-This is done by starting the `csw-services.sh` script which is present inside `scripts` directory in CSW project (`csw` version should be same as that being used in `esw` for this project).
 Follow below instructions to run Auth service:

 Run
 ```
-cd scripts
+cs install csw-services:<version>
-./csw-services.sh start -k
+csw-services start -k
 ```
+NOTE: version should be same as that being used in `ESW` for this project.

 This will start auth service.
-You can run `./csw_services.sh start --help` to get more information.
+You can run `csw_services.sh start --help` to get more information.

 ## Running the App

 Before we start the app we need to set the following env variables:
+* INTERFACE_NAME
 * PUBLIC_INTERFACE_NAME
 * TMT_LOG_HOME

-* INTERFACE_NAME
+To set environment variable use command `export <ENV_VAR> = <VALUE>`

+For local machines, in most cases the `INTERFACE_NAME` and `PUBLIC_INTERFACE_NAME` can be set as the primary machine interface name.
+For example, `en0`.

 To start the app run:
 `sbt "run start"`